esl-epfl/DIsco-CGRA-sim/kernels/exit/README.md

 ## Kernel description

-Very simple kernel that just starts a VWR2A kernel and then immediately exits out of it.
-Can be used for debugging the VWR2A - host processor connection.
+Very simple kernel that just starts a DISCO-CGRA kernel and then immediately exits out of it.
+Can be used for debugging the DISCO-CGRA - host processor connection.

 ## Kernal usage